Duke Professional Accountability Program

 - Describe and discuss the essential elements of three graduate levels of interventions for addressing behaviors that undermine a culture of safety

-If you are interested in hosting a Professionalism course with your team or are interested in becoming a Peer Messenger for your department, please fill out the application below and we will be in contact shortly.
+Not seeing a course date that fits your needs?
+If you are interested in hosting a Professionalism course with your team or are interested in becoming a Peer Messenger for your department, please fill out the application below and we will contact you about other upcoming opportunities.

 Frequently Ask Questions